-The Police Records Check will be valid for Two (2) years.
+The Police Records Check will be valid for three (3) years and can be made available to other sports associations after written permission has been obtained from the applicant.
 Every volunteer, once accepted, is obliged to immediately inform the Association if he or she is charged, tried, convicted or involved in any way in a police investigated matter related to any of the above-noted offences under the Criminal code or under other provincial or federal statutes.
+Volunteers will be asked to sign an agreement to this effect.